19 December 2024

 Gas Plant Profile: Nijmegen, the Netherlands

 PROJECT: New 500 MW fossil gas plant on a former coal plant site, which it intends to operate until 2045, in contradiction with the Dutch government’s commitment to decarbonise its power system by 2035.
-Plans to eventually convert it to hydrogen are vague, failing to identify when the switch will be made and where the hydrogen will come from.
+Plans to eventually convert it to hydrogen are vague, failing to identify when the switch will be made or where the hydrogen will come from.

 LOCATION: Nijmegen, the Netherlands